-Interviews can be in person, by phone or via Skype.
+Interviews can be by phone or via Skype.
 In some cases, you may be asked to do a test or provide different types of information.

 Why doesn’t the CO-OP office schedule interviews so they don’t take place during mid-terms?

 We make every effort to do so.
-However, we also have to schedule our interviews so we’re as competitive as possible with other universities.
-Because we’re the first university to hold interviews, our students are often hired first.
+However, we also have to schedule our interviews so we’re as competitive as possible with other universities that offer CO-OP programs.

 Can I find my own placement instead of going through the CO-OP interview process?
 If so, do I still have to pay the CO-OP fees?